Global Management Consulting

 Frequently asked questions

-There are usually at least double the number of applicants to available places.
-There are 20 places per intake of the remote offering.
+• There are usually at least double the number of applicants to available places.
+There are 20 places per destination.

 1. In your view, what positive impact should professional management consultants aspire to have on business and society. (max 200 words)